Dear Open Letter:

 For me, the answer had always been an unequivocal “Yes”.
 I hope it always will be.

 Many sage things have been said about travel, but I want to encapsulate why I love traveling.
-I may not be able capture the full essence, but I want to try anyway.
+I might not be able to capture the full essence, but I want to try anyway.

 TO GET PERSPECTIVE